 - Extensive module library – Offers hundreds of built-in modules covering everything from cloud provisioning to package management, enabling broad support across environments.

-- Community and enterprise ecosystem – Backed by Red Hat, Ansible provides robust support through Ansible Galaxy (community content) and Ansible Automation Platform for enterprise-grade capabilities.
+- Community and enterprise ecosystem – Backed by Red Hat, Ansible provides broad commercial support through Ansible Galaxy (community content) and Ansible Automation Platform for enterprise-grade capabilities.

 License/Pricing: Open-source (GNU General Public License (GPL) v3.0); Red Hat Ansible Automation Platform is commercially licensed